JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   names and the values are the arguments values.
 The list of plot_args parameters available in each plot are described in the plot gallery.
 * ``rectangles``: TODO
+* ``subsets``: it is used to select only certain results.
+It is a list of dictionary.
+One dictionary needs to be provided for each *result* for which only a subset needs to be selected.
+The keys of each dictionary are:

+  * *result*: the name of the *result* for which the subset is selected.
+  * *values*: a dictionary that will be used to select the subset.
+Keys are the colum names and items are the values that will be used to select the subset in that specific column.

+* ``select_runs``: This option is effective only one ``expand_runs`` is set to True.
+This option allows to specify a regex pattern (in string format).
+Only the cases/runs that match the pattern will be plotted.

 Implement new functionalities